Call:

 Step 1: Identify Your Priority Pages

-Choose the pages that matter most for rankings and revenue.
+To begin with, you need to identify the pages that matter most for both rankings and revenue.

 Step 2: Identify Your Strongest Pages

-Next, find the pages that already have strength.
+Next, you should find the pages that already have authority and visibility.

 Step 3: Match Donor Pages to Relevant Target Pages

-Do not force irrelevant internal links.
-Match pages based on topical similarity and user intent.
+However, you should never force irrelevant internal links.
+Instead, always match pages based on topical relevance and user intent.

 Step 4: Improve Anchor Text

-Use clear, descriptive anchors that tell users and search engines what the destination page is about.
+Most importantly, always use clear and descriptive anchor text that tells both users and search engines what the destination page is about.

 Step 5: Strengthen Your Pillar and Cluster Structure